PPrism/TCCS/README.md

   * This is needed if you have not already decompressed the files and are building versions 1.01, 1.03, or the final version of the game.
 TerrariaOGC will be built with `VERSION_101`, `VERSION_103`, or `VERSION_FINAL` if this is the case.
   * If you want to do this manually, you can try to use [unxwb](https://github.com/mariodon/unxwb) to unpackage xWMA sound files.

-* You will also need any dependency files needed by these programs, which to my knowledge, are: `msvcp71.dll`, `msvcr71.dll`, and `xbdm.dll`.
+* You will also need any dependency files needed by these programs if they are used, which to my knowledge, are: `msvcp71.dll`, `msvcr71.dll`, and `xbdm.dll`.